doyensec/burp-session-switcher/README.md

 The Session Switcher Burp Extension thrives on community contributions.
 Whether you're a developer, researcher, designer, or bug hunter, your expertise is invaluable to us.
 We welcome bug reports, feedback, and pull requests.
 Your participation helps us continue to improve the extension, making it a stronger tool for the community.

-Interactions are best carried out through the GitHub issue tracker, but you can also reach us on social media ([@Doyensec](https://twitter.com/Doyensec)).
+Communication is best handled through the GitHub issue tracker, but you can also reach us on social media ([@Doyensec](https://twitter.com/Doyensec)).
 We look forward to hearing from you!

 # :busts_in_silhouette: Contributors

-A special thanks to our contributors.
-Your dedication and commitment have been instrumental in making this extension what it is today.

-Current:
 - **Author:** Savio Sisco [@lokiuox (Github)](https://github.com/lokiuox)

 This project was made with the support of [Doyensec](https://doyensec.com/research.html).